 A cloud forest quetzal nest

-Hummingbirds are great, but we’d driven up to Chelemhá to see quetzals.
-The morning after our arrival we got up at 4:30, roused by the dinosaur-like sounds of a troop of howler monkeys and the delicious smells from the kitchen where Armin was busy making an enormous breakfast of fruit, granola, homemade bread, strong coffee, steel-cut oatmeal and eggs.
+Hummingbirds and jays are great, but we’d driven up to Chelemhá to see quetzals.
+The morning after our arrival we got up at 4:30 am, roused by the dinosaur-like sounds of a troop of howler monkeys and the delicious smells from the kitchen where Armin was busy making an enormous breakfast of fruit, granola, homemade bread, strong coffee, steel-cut oatmeal, and eggs.

 This is where the quetzals thrive and it wasn’t long before Rojeño pointed out a tree trunk with the top missing.
 Though it was still rooted in the ground, the tree was dead and hollow.
 About midway up the trunk there was a round hole and inside that hole was a quetzal nest.